Sharing Soil Observation Data using tabular formats

 Column metadata as CSVW

-Interoperability is increased if established ontologies are used, such as schema.org, dublin core, skos.
-And common vocabularies such as Agrovoc and Gemet as well as unit of measure vocabularies such as UCUM and OM.
+Interoperability is increased if established ontologies are used, such as schema.org, SOSA/SSN, dublin core, skos.
+And common vocabularies such as Agrovoc and Gemet as well as unit of measure vocabularies such as UCUM and QUDT.

 Workflow